 The normal insulator tip is gray, tan or light brown.
 There will be few combustion deposits.
 The electrodes are not burned or eroded.
 This indicates the proper type and heat range for the engine and the service.

 The tip should not be white.
-A white insulator tip indicates overheating, caused by use of an improper spark plug or incorrect carburetor/throttle body adjustments.
+A white insulator tip indicates overheating, caused by use of an improper spark plug or poor engine performance.

-WET FOULED PLUG
+FOULED PLUG